strangetom/ingredient-parser/docs/source/guide/extending.rst

 4. Postprocess
 ~~~~~~~~~~~~~~

-The goal of the postprocessing step is to combine the labelled tokens into a useful :class:`ParsedIngredient <ingredient_parser.postprocess.ParsedIngredient>` object.
+The goal of the postprocessing step is to combine the labelled tokens into a useful :class:`ParsedIngredient <ingredient_parser.en.postprocess.ParsedIngredient>` object.

 For the most part, this is just a case of combining adjacent tokens with the same label into strings and should be language agnostic.